- Rheumatoid Arthritis Slideshow Pictures

 What are thoracic outlet syndrome risk factors?

 Risk factors include occupations that involve heavy usage of the upper extremities against resistance, including jack-hammer operators and dental hygienists, weight lifting, pregnancy, and obesity.
-Any condition that causes encroachment of the space for the brachial plexus at the thoracic outlet can lead to thoracic outlet syndrome.
+Any condition that causes encroachment of the space for the brachial plexus at the thoracic outlet can lead to thoracic outlet syndrome, including poor posture.

 What are thoracic outlet syndrome symptoms and signs?